JulienKode/pull-request-name-linter-action/README.md

 **Note**: If you are looking to lint the commits of your pull request with commitlint you can use [commitlint-github-action](https://github.com/wagoid/commitlint-github-action)

+This package are using the commitlint 11 version

 ## Configuration

 ## Usage